Romance Trope List

 Left at the altar/Jilted bride/groom

-Lesbian toaster oven-When one half of a couple in a queer romance is straight at the beginning of the romance, but realizes, through getting to know the love interest, that they’re queer.
+Lesbian toaster oven—When one half of a couple in a sapphic romance identifies as straight at the beginning of the romance, but realizes, through getting to know the love interest, that they’re queer/lesbian.

 Long distance relationship